-Republic Act 8976 or the Philippine Food Fortification Law of 2000 requires staple foods, including imports, be fortified based on standards set by the DOH, including rice with iron; wheat flour with vitamins A and iron; refined sugar with vitamin A; cooking oil with vitamin A; and other staple foods with nutrients as may later be required by the National Nutrition Council.
+Republic Act 8976 or the Philippine Food Fortification Law (2000) requires staple foods, including imports, be fortified based on standards set by the DOH, including rice with iron; wheat flour with vitamins A and iron; refined sugar with vitamin A; cooking oil with vitamin A; and other staple foods with nutrients as may later be required by the National Nutrition Council.
 Mandatory fortification is only for the staple food itself, not for imported processed food containing one of the staple foods as an ingredient.
-Other processed food may also be fortified on a voluntary basis, following the Guidelines on Micronutrient Fortification for Processed Foods of DOH AO 4-A of 1995.
+Other processed food may also be fortified on a voluntary basis, following the Guidelines on Micronutrient Fortification for Processed Foods of DOH AO 82 (2003).